By Ignacio Krell Rivera, M.A. in Environmental Studies

 Translated and Edited by Teodora C. Hasegan, PhD in Anthropology

-Note of the author: As an environmental sociologist working with Mapuche communities and leaders for 20 years, in this blog post, I am attempting to provide information as well as a few conceptual frameworks to interested readers and supporters so we can understand why a simple project such a community tree nursery network, can have a major impact in regenerating, not only endemic temperate forests and coastal marshlands, but also the indigenous Lafkenche (People of the Sea) eco-cultural knowledge as well as a more balanced economy with a stronger role of indigenous communities, families and women.
+Author´s Note: As an environmental sociologist working with Mapuche communities and leaders for 20 years, in this blog post, I aim to provide information as well as a few conceptual frameworks to interested readers and supporters so we can understand why a simple project such a community tree nursery network, can have a major impact in regenerating, not only endemic temperate forests and coastal marshlands, but also the indigenous Lafkenche (People of the Sea) eco-cultural knowledge as well as a more balanced economy with a stronger role of indigenous communities, families and women.
 (Para una versión en español haga click acá.)

 Please also enjoy a small clip featuring this collaborative effort available at MAPLE’s youtube channel by clicking here!